David-cripto/Image-classification-project/README.md

 ## Short discription of the code

-Next engineering staff was done:
+Our team has completed the following tasks:

-- The public git repository with all source and engineering files, as well as README file with description for a successful run of the project
+- A public Git repository was created, it contains all the necessary source code and files.
+Additionally, a detailed README file has been included in the repository, providing instructions for running the project successfully

-- Docker container to build docker image locally ("Dockerfile")
+- A Docker container has been developed to enable the local building of the Docker image.
+This has been achieved through the creation of a "Dockerfile" that specifies the necessary configurations.

-- Build system in form of Makefiles ("Makefile") by which:
+- Build system in Makefiles form ("Makefile") by which it can be resolved:
-    - installation of requirements ("requirements")
+    - installation of project requirements ("requirements")
     - build: obtain external data, perform data preprocessing, training and model optimization ("predict", "build")
-    - test: check the critical functionality ("test") parts are done
+    - test: check the critical functionality ("test")

 Clone repository